oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 This lab requires you to have:
 <if type="brown">
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
-- You have completed the introductory tasks 1 and 2 for Oracle LiveLabs:
+- You have completed introductory tasks 1 and 2 for Oracle LiveLabs:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Prepare Setup (*Free Tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
     - Lab: Initialize Environment
 - You have completed the [TDE LiveLabs](https://livelabs.oracle.com/ords/r/dbpm/livelabs/view-workshop?clear=RR,180&wid=703) and are familiar with basic TDE concepts
 </if>
 <if type="green">
 - An Oracle Cloud account
-- You have completed the introductory tasks for Oracle LiveLabs
+- You have completed introductory tasks for Oracle LiveLabs
 - You have completed the [TDE LiveLabs](https://livelabs.oracle.com/ords/r/dbpm/livelabs/view-workshop?clear=RR,180&wid=703) and are familiar with basic TDE concepts
 </if>